 Hurricane Warning Remains In Effect For Tobago

-This warning is due to Hurricane Beryl, which has remained a powerful Category 4 Hurricane with maximum sustained winds near 215 KM/H with higher gusts.
+A red-level Hurricane Warning remains in effect for Tobago ahead of Hurricane Beryl, which has rapidly strengthened into a Category 4 Hurricane.
+Its maximum sustained winds are 215 KM/H with higher gusts.

 According to the TTMS, this upgrade to a Hurricane Warning means there is a higher potential for hurricane conditions, including sustained winds in excess of 118 KM/H, within the warning area, within the next 13 hours, as of their 10:55 PM Sunday update.